-India's New Maternity Leave Law May Actually Render More Women Unemployed
+India's 26 Week Maternity Leave May Actually Be Bad for Women

 As many as 12 million Indian women could lose their jobs next year thanks to a new law mandating employers allow 26 weeks paid time off after giving birth, reports Foreign Policy.